tetratelabs/getmesh/doc/en/getistio-cli/reference/getistio_switch/_index.md

 #### Options

 ```
-      --name string          Name of istioctl, , e.g. 1.9.0-istio-v0
+      --name string          Name of distribution, e.g. 1.9.0-istio-v0
-      --version string       Version of istioctl, when name is set, version flag will not be used, e.g. 1.7.4
+      --version string       Version of istioctl, e.g. 1.7.4.
+When --name flag is set, this will not be used.
-      --flavor string        Flavor of istioctl, when name is set, flavor flag will not be used,e.g. "tetrate" or "tetratefips" or "istio"
+      --flavor string        Flavor of istioctl, e.g. "tetrate" or "tetratefips" or "istio".
+When --name flag is set, this will not be used.
-      --flavor-version int   Version of the flavor, when name is set, flavor-version flag will not be used, e.g. 1 (default -1)
+      --flavor-version int   Version of the flavor, e.g. 1.
+When --name flag is set, this will not be used (default -1)
   -h, --help                 help for switch
 ```